Freedom of Information

 AQP means Any Qualified Provider who have been approved by the NHS to give care to our patients.
 Please click on the link below to see the range of treatments that can be given.
 If you have any queries, please telephone the surgery for more information.

 Please Click Here to Download the practice Vaccine Information

 Required Information Publication

 All GP Practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each Practice.
-The mean earnings for GPs working at Cradley Surgery in the financial year ended 31st March 2017 was £55,026 before the deduction of employee’s superannuation contributions, tax and national insurance.
-This is the average pay for one full-time GP, one part-time GP and one part-time locum who worked in the Practice for more than six months during that year.
+The mean earnings of GPs working at Cradley surgery in the financial year the end of March 23018 was £53,355 before the deduction of employees superannuation, tax and national insurance.
+This is the average pay for one full time GP ,one salaried GP and one locum GP who worked in the practice who worked for more than six months in that year.